AciferBG/Poisoned-Pathways/README.md

 - New areas to explore: a haunted elven ruin and a tranquil forest village
 - New enemies with custom animations: face Chasmes, Zombie Treants and many more!
 - Unique magical items
 - Challenging battles and dialogue-driven progression
+- Two new custom music tracks created for this mod
 - Approx. 2–3 hours of gameplay
 - Compatible with both BG2EE and EET